reallygooday/60daysofudacity/README.md

 ____

-- **Day :two: June 29th, Saturday**: Gaining intuitive understanding about the basics of Neural Networks:
+- **Day 2, June 29th, Saturday**: Gaining intuitive understanding about the basics of Neural Networks:
    - [x]    First Takeaway --> the term 'Logistic Regression' represents a small Neural Network and learning algorithm for Binary Classification Problem;
    - [x]    Second Takeaway --> the loss function of Logistic Regression computes the error for a single training example, the cost function of Logistic Regression is the average of the loss function of the entire training set);